mthnguyener/pyproject_microservices/README.md

   - `docker-compose.yaml`: Yaml file used by Docker Compose to define the services, networks, and volumes for a multi-container application
 - `docs`: Folder used by sphinx for auto-documentation
+- `logs`: Where we logs everything
+  - apps: Log app level items
+  - tests: Log of test runs
 - `pyproject_microservices`: Contains services and utility directories
   - `api_gateway (COMPLETED)`: API Gateway service for managing and routing requests
   - `data_management`: Data Management service for data related tasks (ETL)